electricimp/AzureIoTHub/README.md

 # Azure IoT Hub Client 1.0.0

-The Azure IoT Hub client is an Electric Imp agent side library for interfacing to the Azure IoT Hub version "2015-08-15-preview".
-Initially, it only supports the device registry (create, update, delete, get, list) and sending device-to-cloud events.
+The Azure IoT Hub client is an Electric Imp agent-side library for interfacing to the Azure IoT Hub version “2015-08-15-preview”.
+It currently only supports the device registry (create, update, delete, get, list) and sending device-to-cloud events.
 Receiving events is currently not functioning.

-**To add this library to your project, add `#require "iothub.agent.nut:1.0.0"` to the top of your agent code.**

-You can view the library's source code on [GitHub](https://github.com/electricimp/AzureIoTHub/tree/v1.0.0).
 This class is ported from and designed to be as close as possible to the [NodeJS SDK](https://github.com/Azure/azure-iot-sdks/blob/master/node/).
-Refer to the NodeJS SDK for further information.
+Refer to the [NodeJS SDK](https://github.com/Azure/azure-iot-sdks/blob/master/node/) for further information.

+**To add this library to your project, add** `#require "iothub.agent.nut:1.0.0"` **to the top of your agent code.**

 ## iothub.Registry Class Usage